KtorZ/_blog_/_posts/2015-10-26-titanium,_alloy_and_es6.markdown

 +    }
 {% endhighlight %}

-And, we're almost done!
-Because *Alloy* is a bit messy sometimes ^.^, there is another little line to fix, around line `250`, find the line that refers to `CONST.ALLOY_DIR` and change it for our `paths.app` like this:
+We're almost done!
+Because *Alloy* is a bit messy sometimes ^.^, there is another little line to fix, around line `250`, find the one that refers to `CONST.ALLOY_DIR` and change it for our `paths.app` like this:

 {% highlight javascript %}